kultur666-com/www/docs/_posts/2016-11-26-epitaphs-by-obscure-sphinx-a-comment.md

 ---
 id: 6888
-title: 'Epitaphs by Obscure Sphinx - A Comment'
+title: Epitaphs by Obscure Sphinx - A Comment
 date: '2016-11-26T00:10:39+00:00'
 author: syr3fx
 excerpt: 'A Comment on the Epitaphs album by Obscure Sphinx (2016).'